-Instead, I wanted to touch on a comment Dan, the author, made in the post.
+Instead, I wanted to touch on a comment Dan made in the post.
 It goes like this.

 Most coaches know when their team is on or off at a specific skill.

 I found this observation particularly interesting in that Dan specializes in the psychological side of things.
-As such, I’d have expected him to realize how poorly we tend to recall things.
+As such, I’m sure he realizes how poorly we tend to recall things.
 As I’ve sort of talked about before, we have a lot of built in biases, not to mention the fact that our perspective from the sidelines doesn’t always give us the best information.

 One of the biggest biases is Confirmation Bias.
 Basically, that means we tend to only see and/or remember things that support our preconceived notions.